Society Star Parties

 - Dress warm and bring extra warm clothing

-- Bring binoculars or a telescope if you have them
+- Bring binoculars or a telescope if you want

 - Grab a snack